eyallior/vanillaboot/README.md

 ### Features:

-* Ability to create modules in completely different strategy for each
+* Ability to create components in completely different strategy for each
-* Ability to embed modules in parent modules and to communicate with other modules
+* Ability to embed components in parent components and to communicate with other components based on hierarchy or id
-* Open multiple instances of the same module
+* Open multiple instances of the same component
-* Dynamic loading of module's Javascript, css or any kind of dependencies
+* Dynamic loading of component's Javascript, css or any kind of dependencies

 ### Demo: